Counterfactual Estimation via mlsynth: A Practical Guide

 Enter mlsynth

-• The Python library mlsynth is meant to further democratize causal inference and econometrics, making its benefits available to a wider class of researchers.
+• The Python library mlsynth is meant to further democratize causal inference SC methods, each with different use cases.

 To install mlsynth, we need: